awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/entitlements-originator.md

 ![\[This illustration shows the setup for sharing content across AWS Regions.\]](http://docs.aws.amazon.com/mediaconnect/latest/ug/)

+**Note**
+You can only grant entitlements on transport stream flows\.
+MediaConnect doesn't support entitlements on CDI flows\.

 **Topics**
 + [Granting an entitlement on a flow](entitlements-grant.md)
 + [Updating an entitlement](entitlements-update.md)